Where should you get your Pierre Jeanneret furniture?

-Dimo Chair is both the oldest and most authentic brand that operates today; each piece is entirely handmade by an 85-year-old carpenter that worked alongside Pierre Jeanneret during the Chandigarh masterplan in the 1950s.
+Dimo Chair is the oldest and most authentic brand that operates today; each piece is entirely handmade by an 85-year-old carpenter who worked alongside Pierre Jeanneret during the Chandigarh masterplan in the 1950s.

-The team was accommodating with sending us images of their production studio and carpenter and explaining to us in detail about the production techniques and the Chandigarh masterplan.
+The team was accommodating by sending us images of their production studio and carpenter and explaining to us in detail about the production techniques and the Chandigarh masterplan.

-We went to see the pieces at the Andreas Murkdudis showroom in Berlin, Germany, which were astonishing, the only downside to the Dimo Chair collection is the two month lead time, however, since their focus is on custom, entirely handmade piece, it is understandable.
+We went to see the pieces at the Andreas Murkdudis showroom in Berlin, Germany, which were astonishing; the only downside to the Dimo Chair collection is the two-month lead time; however, since their focus is on custom, entirely handmade pieces, it is understandable.

-Srelle was our favorite brand to review; with the fastest response times, and a great set of available resources introducing their brand and collection.
+Srelle was our favorite brand to review, with the fastest response times and a great set of resources introducing their brand and collection.

 From our list, this collection features the most authentic, “immediately available,” and most accessible Chandigarh furniture pieces.

-The collection is based on some of the most iconic 1950’s pieces that were assigned to the government buildings of Chandigarh and are produced using identical materials and techniques.
+The collection is based on some of the most iconic 1950’s pieces assigned to Chandigarh’s government buildings and are produced using identical materials and techniques.

-We saw the Srelle collection at The Design Part location while in Berlin and where amazed by the production quality, canning, and wood finish of the pieces.
+We saw the Srelle collection at The Design Part location while in Berlin and were amazed by the pieces’ production quality, canning, and wood finish.